Shannel

 Bryan Watkins, known by his stage name Shannel (born July 3, 1979), is an American drag queen and television personality, best known for competing on the first season of RuPaul's Drag Race and later the first and ninth seasons of RuPaul's Drag Race: All Stars.

 Early life

 Watkins was born to Debbie and Gary Watkins on July 3, 1979, in Orange County, California.
 He was raised in Cypress, California, and attended Pacifica High School.
 He was introduced to drag at age 8 when he was taken to a Las Vegas boylesque show, and started doing drag at fifteen years old when he entered a Halloween drag contest under the name “Elvira” and won.
 A year later, he began working as a makeup artist, hairstylist, and photoshoot coordinator for glamour photography.
 He worked as a beauty advisor for the cosmetics branch of fashion house Chanel for ten years.
 He moved to Las Vegas, Nevada in 2000.
-He owns one of the largest collections of Lucille Ball memorabilia in the world, and has stated that if he wasn't a drag queen, he'd work as an interior designer.
+He owns one of the largest collections of Lucille Ball memorabilia in the world.